How to Get People to Click On Your Pinterest Pins

 Your pin sets the stage for your post.
 If there are spelling or grammatical errors on your pin, there are likely similar mistakes within your post as well.

 Solution: Get around this by using Grammarly.
-It’s free and checks your spelling, punctuation and grammar wherever you’re typing online.
-Including Canva, when you’re actually designing those pins.
+It’s free and checks your spelling, punctuation, and grammar wherever you’re typing online.
+Including Canva, when you’re likely designing those pins.

 3. Font Mistakes

 As you’re designing your pins, keep in mind that most people will be viewing them on their phones while scrolling their Pinterest feed.